Mary Europe: Formative years

-Tragically, her relatively ordered world was upended by the untimely death of her father on June 21, 1899, who was buried two days later at the Columbian Harmony Cemetery, one of the largest African-American cemeteries in the city until it was closed to enable construction of the Rhode Island Avenue-Brentwood Metro Station.
-(Sadly, when the remains of the 37,000 men, women and children who had been interred there were exhumed in 1960 for reinterment at the National Harmony Memorial Park Cemetery in nearby Landover, Maryland, a number of gravestones were discarded, resulting in the reburial of many in unmarked graves.)
+Her relatively ordered world was upended by the death of her father on June 21, 1899, who was buried two days later at the Columbian Harmony Cemetery, one of the largest African-American cemeteries in the city until it was closed to enable construction of the Rhode Island Avenue-Brentwood Metro Station.
+(When the remains of the 37,000 men, women and children who had been interred there were exhumed in 1960 for reinterment at the National Harmony Memorial Park Cemetery in nearby Landover, Maryland, a number of gravestones were discarded, resulting in the reburial of many in unmarked graves.)

 The unexpected death of Mary Europe's father caused financial hardships for the family, but these troubles gradually eased when her oldest siblings secured better-paying jobs.
 As the new century dawned, the majority of the Europe siblings then began to achieve a measure of fame as their musical talents were recognized and rewarded.
 According to Reid Badger, biographer of James Europe:

 John, James, and Mary Europe all eventually made their living in music.
 John and Mary achieved notable reputations as pianists—John as a performer and occasional instructor of ragtime and popular music in New York; Mary as a teacher and accompanist of religious and concert music in Washington.
 James, whose contributions would be the most important, seems to have been the most broadly musical of the three.
 Although only nine years old when the Europes left Mobile, he had already begun to demonstrate his abilities, both on the piano (under his mother’s instruction), as well as in improvising on the fiddles and banjos (encouraged by his father), which were more common to the musical life of Mobile’s black community.